Markus2409/LB2_project_Group_3/Data_Collection/README.md

-# **DATA COLLECTION**
+# ***DATA COLLECTION***
-The first step for the project is *data collection* : for any machine learning model, it is always necessary to acquire high-quality data, to ensure the correct traning of it.
-We retrived relevant protein sequences from Uniprot database, filtering and creating two different datasets:a positive and negative one.
+The first step for the project is *data collection* : for any machine learning model it is always necessary to acquire high-quality data, to ensure the correct traning of it.
+We retrived relevant protein sequences from Uniprot database, filtering and creating two different datasets:a positive and a negative one.
 Our approach was divided into two consecutive step: a first data retrival of proteins using the Web interface approach, and a second one, using the API of UniProt database from the first advanced search.
 ## 1. Web interface approach
 We started using the Advance search interface in Uniprot (Release 2025_03) (https://www.uniprot.org/) to filter out and retrive the API for two sets of proteins: